chenjr0719/AFS-docs/docs/inference_engine/automatic_install.md

 	d.
 Select the package file for uploading.
 	![image](../_static/images/inference_engine/09_upload_progress.png)

 	e.
-Wait a second, when the progress goes to 100%, the uploaded file is shown in the list.
+Wait a second, when the progress bar goes to 100%, the uploaded file is shown in the list.
 	![image](../_static/images/inference_engine/10_ota_upgrade.png)

 3. Send the uploaded file to the edge device for installing automatically.